AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

   the ``src/simulation/dynamics/_GeneralModuleFiles`` support files yield a swig'd library ``dynamicsLib``.
   Similarly, ``src/simulation/environment/_GeneralModuleFiles`` yields ``environmentLib``.
 - Cleaned up small RST documentation issues
+- Updated the install process to check automatically for required python packages.
+They are not available, then the user is prompted to install for user, for the system or cancel.
+- Updated the install process to allow a user selectable checking of all optional python packages through ``allOptBsk`` flag
+- fixed memory issue in the :ref:`camera`
+- Updated the HTML documentation process to provide tools to clean out the auto-generated documentation, as well as to open the HTML output from the command line

 Version 1.7.5
 -------------